Cloud-CV/EvalAI/docs/source/architecture.md

 #### Django

-Django is at the heart of the application.
-It powers our whole backend.
+Django is the heart of the application, which powers our backend.
 We use Django version 1.10.

 #### Django Rest Framework